MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-r.md

 ## Download R language extension

-Download the zip file containing the R language extension [R-lang-extension.zip](https://github.com/microsoft/sql-server-language-extensions/releases).
+Download the [zip file containing the R language extension for Windows](https://github.com/microsoft/sql-server-language-extensions/releases).
+Recommended to use the release version in production.
+Use the debug version in development or test since it provides verbose logging information to investigate any errors.

 ## Register external language